yokoszn/arch/writeup-and-instructions.md

 * **TPM 2.0 Module** – A TPM 2.0 chip enabled in firmware.
 This will be used for binding disk unlock to device state.
 * **Sufficient Disk Space** – We will format and repartition the disk (all data will be erased).
 Ensure any important data is backed up.

-It’s also recommended to familiarize yourself with UEFI firmware menus (for enabling Secure Boot and enrolling keys) and have a **backup of recovery keys/passwords** for the encrypted disk.
+> **Note:** It’s recommended to familiarize yourself with UEFI firmware (for enabling Secure Boot and enrolling keys) and have a **backup of recovery keys/passwords** for the encrypted disk.
 In case the TPM auto-unlock fails (e.g., after hardware changes or firmware updates), you will need the LUKS passphrase to unlock the disk.

 Throughout this guide, replace device identifiers and UUIDs with those specific to your system (the examples assume a single drive `/dev/sda` or an NVMe drive `/dev/nvme0n1. )